jaggzh/prp/README.md

 **Q: What if I already have a mess of manually installed packages?**
 A: `prp t package1 package2 --update` will record current states.
 PRP is designed to be adopted gradually.

+**Q: Can I track packages that aren't in the main repos?**
+A: Yes!
+Use `prp a package-name -f` to force-add packages from PPAs or custom repos. `prp t` will skip installation for packages it can't find but still track them.

 ## Under the Hood

 PRP stores project state in `.prp/state.yaml`: